-- 15.4.1 Every survival cell must incorporate three FIA supplied transponders for identification purposes.
-These transponders must be a permanent part of the survival cell, be positioned in accordance with Drawing 6 and must be accessible for verification at any time. - 15.4.2 The survival cell must have an opening for the driver, the minimum dimensions of which are given in Article 13.1.
-Any other openings in the survival cell must be of the minimum size to allow access to mechanical components. - 15.4.3 An impact absorbing structure must be fitted in front of the survival cell.
-This structure need not be an integral part of the survival cell but must be solidly attached to it. - Furthermore, it must have a minimum external cross section, in horizontal projection, of 9000mm2 at a point 50mm behind its forward-most point.
+- 15.4.3 The survival cell must have an opening for the driver, the minimum dimensions of which are given in Article 13.1.
+Any other openings in the survival cell must be of the minimum size to allow access to mechanical components. - 15.4.4 An impact absorbing structure must be fitted in front of the survival cell.
+This structure need not be an integral part of the survival cell but must be solidly attached to it.

+Furthermore, it must have a minimum external cross section, in horizontal projection, of 9000mm at a point 50mm behind its forward-most point.

-15.4.4 Referring to Drawing 5:
+15.4.5 Referring to Drawing 5: